waterholeforum/docs/notifications.md

 Note that this is a **static** method, as it describes the notification type itself rather than a particular notification instance.

-Then, register your notification type with the `NotificationTypes` extender in the `register` method of a service provider:
+Then, register your notification type with the `NotificationTypes` extender in the `extend` method of your service provider:

 ```php
 use Waterhole\Extend;